numbnet/icesoft/projects/update-center/trunk/readme.txt

 2) Build Update Center modules (ossrepo/projects/update-center/trunk/)

 The Update Center module has a top-level build file that assemble and gather everything that you need together.
 First, modify the common.properties file and change the icefaces.root property points at your 1.7.1 tag directory.
-It may work as is depending on how your working copy of the repository is set up.

-icefaces.root=../../../icefaces/tags/icefaces-1.7.1/icefaces
+icefaces.root=<yourpath>/icefaces/tags/icefaces-1.7.1/icefaces

-You may also need to change:
+You also need to change:

-war.loc.webmc=../../webmc/trunk/webmc/dist
+war.loc.webmc=<yourpath>/webmc/trunk/webmc/dist

 Then, from the trunk directory, just type: